apalache-mc/apalache/docs/manual.md

 # 5. Setting up specification parameters <a name="parameters"></a>

-Similar to TLC, APALACHE requires the specification parameters to be restricted to finite values.
+Similar to TLC, Apalache requires the specification parameters to be restricted to finite values.
 In contrast to TLC, there is a way to initialize parameters by writing a symbolic constraint, see [Section 5.3](#ConstInit).

 ## 5.1.
 Using INSTANCE